-However as per the term of sale if the payment is made by the customer to supplier within the period of 15 days from the date when the invoice was issued to the customer, then the cash discount of 3% will be given to the customer i.e., $600 ($20,000 * 3%) and the customer is required to make payment of $19,400.
+However as per the term of sale if the payment is made by the customer to the supplier within 15 days from the date when the invoice was issued to the customer, then the cash discount of 3% will be given to the customer, i.e., $600 ($20,000 * 3%) and the customer is required to make payment of $19,400.

 Types of Trade Credit

 - Trade Acceptance – Under this type, the formal documentation is made between the buyer and the seller for accepting the terms of the sale.
-Initially, a formal draft document is drawn by the seller before shipping the goods.
-If the buyer accepts and signs the draft then it clarified its acceptance and the draft becomes trade acceptance.
-Now after the acceptance, the goods will be shipped to the customer by the seller.
+Initially, an official draft document is drawn by the seller before shipping the goods.
+If the buyer accepts and signs the draft, then it clarified its acceptance, and the draft becomes trade acceptance.
+Now, after the acceptance, the goods will be shipped to the customer by the seller.

 - Open Account – In the case of the open account, there is no formal agreement between the parties.